TsgcWebSocketClient | Client Open Connection

 Error();

-If after calling Connect() method, the result is successful, you can already send a message to server because connection is alive.
+If the Connect() method returns a successful result, you can already send a message to the server because the connection is alive.

-Example: connect to server and wait till 10 seconds
+Example: disconnect from server and wait up to 10 seconds

 if oClient.Disconnect(10000) then